 BC#1 This branch condition shall be conducted based on the information of GCOs registered at the CDIS.
 If coexistence is needed, go to BC#2.
 If not go to P#6.
 No reconfiguration is needed.

+BC#1 This branch condition shall be conducted based on association of CMs.
+If there are multiple CMs, go to P#3.
+If not, go to P#2.

 Figure YY Algorithm of spectrum allocation considering interference aggregation effect